italoosorio/SilkBuilder-Doc/js_object/Column.js.md

 <a name="Column+Event_visible"></a>

 ### on:visible
-Event triggered the column is rendered.
+Event triggered when the column is rendered.
 If the event's' function returns true the column will be added.
 If it returns false it will not be added.
 Created with the ```Column.on("visible", function(item){})``` method.

 **Kind**: event emitted by [<code>Column</code>](#Column)